 As royal priests, these three are our language of faith, offering sacriﬁces continually to God, “… Who has called us out of the darkness into His marvelous light” ( 1 Pet.
 2:9).

 As faithful priests, we enter into his gates with thanksgiving and into his courts with praise (Psa.
 100).
 Then, we experienced his Most Holy presence, since Jesus, our great High Priest entered before us, “…so we will ﬁnd grace to help us when we need it most” (Hebrews 4:16).

-These activate our spiritual weapons against the enemy of our soul for the battle is the Lord’s (2 Chr.
+Praise activates our spiritual weapons against the enemy of our soul for the battle is the Lord’s (2 Chr.
 20:15, 17, 22).
-“Blessing and honor and glory and power belong to the one sitting on the throne and to the Lamb forever and ever” (Rev. 5:13).
+Then, we worship by singing, “Blessing and honor and glory and power belong to the one sitting on the throne and to the Lamb forever and ever” (Rev. 5:13).

 Prayer, Meditation & Memorization